 Generation of drug-resistant cell lines and comparative RNA sequencing

-Development of CLL cell lines resistant to BTK degraders followed by RNA sequencing analysis to compare gene expression profiles with drug-sensitive lines.
+Development of CLL cell lines resistant to BTK degraders followed by RNA sequencing analysis to compare gene expression profiles between drug-sensitive lines and resistant cell lines.

 Time frame: Up to 5 years after inclusion